 If you have not received a renewal notice for your dental license, you may be unsure of what your next steps should be.
 Generally, you can contact the Texas State Board of Dental Examiners (TSBDE) to find out whether there are any issues with your dental license.

 It is not uncommon for dental license renewals to be denied due to common mistakes.
 However, failure to renew your dental license could put your ability to practice in jeopardy.
-Protect your career opportunities when you contact a dental license defense attorney at Bertolino LLP for help.
+Protect your career opportunities when you contact a dental license defense lawyer at Bertolino LLP for help.

 Requirements to Get Your Dental License Renewed